sirkibsirkib/seaso/README.md

 ## Source and library

-This section is for those interested in scrutinizing or using the source code itself.
 Source code documentation can be generated with `cargo doc --no-deps`, producing HTML documentation in `target\doc`.
 For extra convenience, run with `cargo doc --no-deps --open`.
 The repo can be used as a rust dependency as usual (see `crates.io` for some examples).